anchittandon-create/AI-TeleSuite/src/PROJECT_DESCRIPTION.md

 *   **Logic:**
     1. The frontend provides two main actions:
         *   A "Download Project ZIP" button that calls the `/api/clone-app` API route.
-        *   A "Copy Replication Prompt" button that copies the content of this `REPLICATION_PROMPT.md` file to the clipboard.
+        *   A "Copy Replication Prompt" button that copies the content of the master `REPLICATION_PROMPT.md` file to the clipboard.
     2. The API route uses `JSZip` on the server side to read all the specified project files and directories (from a `pathsToInclude` array) and package them into a ZIP archive, which is then streamed back to the user for download.